Introduction

 Pro Tip: Ask About DFM

-Design for Manufacturability (DFM) is a service where manufacturers review your design to make it easier (and cheaper) to machine.
-A good DFM review can reduce costs by 15–30%.
-For example, a client’s original design had sharp internal corners—adjusting to rounded corners eliminated the need for EDM (saving $2 per part).
+Design for Manufacturability (DFM) is a service where manufacturers review your design to make it easier and cheaper to machine.
+A good DFM review can reduce costs by 15 to 30 percent.
+For example, a client’s original design had sharp internal corners.
+Adjusting to rounded corners eliminated the need for EDM, saving $2 per part.

 | Service | Purpose | Ideal For |